stackup-wallet/keystore/doc/spec.md

 ## Security Considerations

-Assuming the `Keystore` rollup is audited and verified to be safe, there are some downstream security considerations worth noting.
+Assuming the `Keystore` contract is audited and verified to be safe, there are some downstream security considerations worth noting.

 ### `Verifier` should only trust the `Keystore`